NREL/ATHENA-sumo/Congestion_Policies/README.md

 >  [**Master_Function.ipynb**](Master_Function.ipynb)

 ## Step 4: Move Demand to Eagle
 Once you have generated your XML trips file, you will need to move it to Eagle and run it on HPC.
 To do this, you can run the code below.
-Be sure to <span style="background-color: #FFFF00">REPLACE {NameOfYourOutputDemand.xml}</span> with the files name you just generated. [**Master_Function.ipynb**](Master_Function.ipynb) will print the file name as the last line in the notebook.
+Be sure to **REPLACE {NameOfYourOutputDemand.xml}** with the files name you just generated. [**Master_Function.ipynb**](Master_Function.ipynb) will print the file name as the last line in the notebook.
 ```linux
 scp ../Example_Files/TempInputTrips/{NameOfYourOutputDemand.xml} eagle.hpc.nrel.gov:/projects/athena/sumo_data/input_files/Trips/.
 ```